Water rescue after fishing net catches man off Algies Bay, North Auckland

-A man has been rescued tonight after he became caught in a fishing net, his cries for help and flashing light alerting a passerby on a North Auckland beach.
+A man has been taken to hospital in a serious condition after he became caught in a fishing net tonight, his cries for help and flashing light alerting a passerby on a North Auckland beach.

 The alarm was raised at 6.28pm and police were told the emergency was unfolding in the water off the peninsula between Algies Bay and Goldsworthy Bay, 11 kilometres south-east of Warkworth, police said.